-12-102 Contract Modifications Causing Subcontract Terminations

-Not all termination settlements result from contract termination.
-Modification of a contract, according to the changes clause, may require a termination adjustment.
-A change in specification, for instance, may make unnecessary the particular materials or parts that a prime contractor has on order.
+12-102 Contract Modifications Causing Subcontract Terminations \\ change in specification, for instance, may make unnecessary the particular materials or parts that a prime contractor has on order.
 As a result, the prime contractor may need to cancel one or more subcontracts.
 This, in effect, is similar to a termination of the prime contract for the convenience of the Government.
 The standard subcontract termination clause (FAR 49.502(e)(1)) gives the prime contractor the right to cancel subcontracts for its own convenience.
-It also defines the rights and obligations of the contract, the contracting office may ask DCAA to audit the prime contractor's proposal for an equitable adjustment in the contract price or the estimated cost and fee.
+It also defines the rights and obligations of the subcontractor.
+When modifying a prime contract according to the changes clause of the contract, the contracting office may ask DCAA to audit the prime contractor's proposal for an equitable adjustment in the contract price or the estimated cost and fee.
 In these instances, follow the procedures set forth in 6-800 to ensure that any subcontract settlements resulting from the change are reasonable.